teckcamp/teckcamp.github.io/privacy.md

 **<a id="Data retention"></a>9.
 Data retention**

 **How long will you use my personal data for?**

 Any personal data you give us, or that we collect when you use Meetup Mates, will be retained by us for as long as it’s needed to perform its function.
-Registration data is held permanently unless you deregister.
+Registration data is held permanently unless you deregister, or if you're inactive for over 60 days.
 There’s no one-size-fits-all time limit, but we regularly review the data we hold to ensure it is still necessary.

 Any personal data that you give us will be retained by us for as long as it's needed to perform its function.
 Private Messages are stored until you delete them.
 If you delete your account, your messages will also be deleted.